 And so, Steve Goddard (who should need no introduction) seized upon a chart that shows a momentary uptick in water in drought-ravaged Lake Powell.
-Ignoring more than 50 years of history of the rive flows, Goddard pronounced the case for global warming dead.
+Ignoring more than 50 years of history of the river flows, Goddard pronounced the case for global warming dead.

 Former AGW poster child Lake Powell water levels have been rising rapidly over the last few years.

-It’s a grand example of the triumph of ignorance over experience, science, data, history and the law, in discussions of climate change.
+Goddard’s claim is a grand example of the triumph of ignorance over experience, science, data, history and the law, in discussions of climate change.